The US Open playoff format has been changed for 2018...

-The answer quite simply is an 18 hole playoff.
+The answer used to be an 18 hole playoff.
 Assuming the tournament finishes on the Sunday, the players tied at the top would then come back the next day to play 18 more holes.

-Speaking on Wednesday at Erin Hills, USGA chief executive Mike Davis confirmed there are no plans to tweak that format.
+Last year, USGA chief executive Mike Davis appeared to hint that there are no plans to tweak the old 18 hole Monday playoff.

 “I don’t think in the foreseeable future you will see a change in the 18-hole US Open playoff.”

 He went on to talk about the 1994 playoff at Oakmont between Ernie Els, Colin Montgomerie and Loren Roberts as an example why the format works.

 “What’s interesting is if we had a sudden-death playoff one player would have won, if it’s a three hole playoff another player would have won.
 But over 18 holes, Ernie Els was the best player that day, and we think there’s something to that.”